craftingcity/RollHighOrDie/Core Rules/Character Rules/Combat Laws/Combat Definitions.md

 ## Lighting
 Lighting is generally a requirement for any creature to have confidence in their bodily actions.
 During Combat, Lighting can become a weapon when used effectively.

+###### Blinding Light

 ###### High Light
-High Light is bright and workable.
+High Light is bright, but not blinding.
+High Light is emitted by sources like a sun, a fire, or

 ###### Low Light
 ###### Darkness